cs3110/textbook/src/chapters/ds/amortized.md

 Amortized analysis breaks down as a technique when data structures are used persistently.
 For example, suppose we have a batched queue `q` into which we've inserted $n+1$ elements.
-One elements will be in the front, and the other $n$ will be in the back.
+One element will be in the outbox, and the other $n$ will be in the inbox.
 Now we do the following:

 ```ocaml
 # let q1 = dequeue q